 In Britain, Play Therapy started to emerge as a new and differing tradition in the 1980's.
 Initially the Children's Hour Trust taught professionals the basic techniques of Axline's Play Therapy used in a multitude of settings.
 In parallel, two Dramatherapists started using Play Therapy methods to inform their Dramatherapy practice with children.
 Sue Jennings (1994) and Ann Cattanach (1993, 1994, 1998) integrated elements of non directive Play Therapy to formulate a British Play Therapy movement.
 In 1990, the Institute of Dramatherapy started to offer a Certificate and Diploma in Play Therapy.

 In 1992, the British Association of Play Therapists (BAPT) was started by a group of professionals studying at the Institute of Dramatherapy.
-Over the last nineteen years, BAPT has developed the British Play Therapy movement and now accredits a number of training courses in the UK including the Masters level programmes currently running at the University of Roehampton(London) and University of Glamorgan (Wales).
+Since then, BAPT has developed the British Play Therapy movement and now accredits a number of training courses in the UK including the Masters level programmes currently running at the University of Roehampton(London) and University of Glamorgan (Wales).

 British Play Therapy is currently defined as:

 "Play Therapy is the dynamic process between child and Play Therapist in which the child explores at his or her own pace and with his or her own agenda those issues, past and current, conscious and unconscious, that are affecting the child's life in the present.
 The child's inner resources are enabled by the therapeutic alliance to bring about growth and change.
 Play Therapy is child-centred, in which play is the primary medium and speech is the secondary medium."

 Theoretical Basis of Play Therapy